 Like a lot of true wireless earbuds, these use a charging case to enhance battery life.
 You can get 5.5 hours of continuous use, and a further 15 hours by charging in the case.

-The Aukey EP-T32 is our runner-up to the Jbuds Air.
-These earbuds have ear hooks for stability, seven hours of battery life, and a focus on water resistance.
+These budget earbuds have ear hooks for stability, seven hours of battery life, and a focus on water resistance.

 - Excellent comfort and stability thanks to ear hooks